Window Guard Requirements for NYC Foster Care: What You Must Install

 Who Is Responsible for Installation

-In practice, many landlords comply without issue.
-Some delay, cite building management schedules, or claim they weren't aware of the requirement.
-This is why the timeline matters: start this conversation with your landlord as early in the application process as possible — ideally the same week you submit your orientation paperwork.
-If you wait until two weeks before your home study, a slow landlord can push your certification back by a month or more.
+In practice, many owners comply without issue.
+Some delay or cite building management schedules.
+This is why the timeline matters: start this conversation with the owner as early in the application process as possible — ideally the same week you submit your orientation paperwork.
+If you wait until two weeks before your home study, installation may delay certification.

 Document the request in writing (email is sufficient).
 If your landlord is unresponsive, contact the NYC Department of Housing Preservation and Development, which enforces the landlord's obligation under the city's window guard law.